radicle-dev/old.radicle.xyz/content/docs/faq.rst

 Select how you’d like to host your code when initializing a Radicle project with the ``rad project init`` command, which will prompt you to select where you want to set your git remote.

-The radicle commands that interact with your source code (like proposing and merging diffs), will call out directly to git under the hood.
+The Radicle commands that interact with your source code (like proposing and merging diffs), will call out directly to git under the hood.
 So if there are any problems, you can use the existing git commands for managing merge conflicts.

 What is the difference between Radicle and other P2P projects like Dat or Scuttlebutt?